 What If I Can’t Pay My Deductible?

-Deductibles can be high, so offers to absorb them often are enticing.
+Deductibles can be high, so offers to absorb them are often enticing.
 A better option is to contact your insurance provider and bargain for a lower deductible.
 Going from a 2% to 1% deductible or asking for a $1,000 or $2,000 deductible can make a difference.

 Any roofing company willing to commit insurance fraud to get your business is not one you should let anywhere near your roof.
 If they get caught, you could be in trouble too.
 If you find a roofing contractor willing to adjust the numbers so you can avoid paying your deductible, run away.